-Rationale from PP: This component supports the O.DISCRETIONARY\ACCESS objective by providing that specified access control attributes are enforced at some fixed point in time.
+Rationale from PP: This component supports the O.DISCRETIONARY_ACCESS objective by providing that specified access control attributes are enforced at some fixed point in time.

-Application Note for AIX: Immediate revocation for file system objects is not implemented in AIX 5.2.
-AIX 5.2 uses delayed revocation as described in the application note from the PP. Immediate revocation is partly used within the NFS file system, which is described below in the TOE summary specification.
+Application Note for AIX: Immediate revocation for file system objects is not implemented in AIX 5.2 I. AIX 5.2 I uses delayed revocation as described in the application note from the PP. Immediate revocation is partly used within the NFS file system, which is described below in the TOE summary specification.

-5.5.9 Specification of Management Functions (FMT\SMF.1)
+5.5.9 Specification of Management Functions (FMT SMF.1)

-The TSF shall be capable of performing the following security management functions:
+The TSF shall be capable of performing the following security management functions: FMT_SMF.1.1

-Object security attributes management User attribute management Authentication data management Audit trail management Audit event management
+- Object security attributes management

+- User attribute management

+- Authentication data management

+- Audit trail management

+- Audit event management

-Application Note: This security functional requirement has been added as a result of AIS 32, Final Interpretation 065.
-This security functional requirement is not included in the CAPP, because the CAPP was developed before AIS 32, Final Interpretation 065 was published.
-The security functional requirement was added because a dependency from FMT\MSA.1 and FMT\MTD.1 to this new component has been defined in AIS 32, Final Interpretation 065.
+Application Note for AIX: This security functional requirement has been added to the CC Version 2.2 as a result of AIS 32, Final Interpretation 065.
+This security functional requirement is not included in the CAPP, because the CAPP was developed before CCIMB Interpretation 065 was published.
+The security functional requirement was added because a dependency from FMT_MSA.1 and FMT_MTD.1 to this new component has been defined in AIS 32, Final Interpretation 065 and CC Version 2.2.

-5.5.10 Security Management Roles (FMT\SMR.1)
+5.5.10 Security Management Roles (FMT_SMR.1)

-The TSF shall maintain the roles: FMT\SMR.1.1
+The TSF shall maintain the roles: FMT_SMR.1.1

-- a) authorized administrator; - b) users authorized by the Discretionary Access Control Policy to modify object security attributes; - c) users authorized to modify their own authentication data; and d) No other roles
+- a) authorized administrator; - b) users authorized by the Discretionary Access Control Policy to modify object security attributes;

+c) users authorized to modify their own authentication data; and d) No other roles

-The TSF shall be able to associate users with roles. $\ensuremath{\mathsf{FMT\SMR.1.2}}$
+The TSF shall be able to associate users with roles.
+FMT_SMR.1.2